Xqhare/urd/README.md

         - Direct them to the `Settings` menu
         - Button `Take me to the settings menu`
         - Button `Got it - don't show again`
+    - Onboarding in the `Settings` menu
+        - Instead of main window display a panel with text and button for `next`
+        - explain settings page in detail

 ## Issues preventing a stable release